leo0514/vpc-on-classic-network/using-vpn.md

 The example steps that follow skip the prerequisite steps of using IBM Cloud API or CLI to create VPCs.
 For more information, see [Getting Started](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started) and [VPC setup with APIs](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-rest-apis).

 Optionally, you can create a VPN gateway using the UI.
-Steps can be found in the [Console Tutorial document](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-ibm-cloud-console#creating-a-vpn).
+Steps can be found in [Creating a VPC using the IBM Cloud console](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-ibm-cloud-console#creating-a-vpn).

 #### Step 1.
 Create a VPN gateway in your VPC subnet
 {: #step-1-create-a-vpn-gateway-in-your-vpc-subnet}